Rashid Latif © Getty Images

 Years afterwards, Latif has been quite candid about the incident on his own website: “This [The Christchurch ODI] was also the match in which Wasim Akram gave money to Ata-ur-Rehman to bowl poorly, so that Pakistan lose the match.
 Ata told me about it and the conversation is saved in an audio cassette.
 We lost that match.
 The match was 110 per cent fixed.
 I’m not going into the details of this match because newspapers were filled with the news about the match.
 But the board members always swept the matter under the carpet, clouded the facts of this illegal practice.”

 It was then that Inzamam was stumped off Warne; soon afterwards, with the score on 80, Anwar walked to the pavilion, and there was a collapse.
-Anwar did resume his innings at 124 for five but fell five runs later, and Pakistan eventually crawled to 151 for nine, losing an easy match by 28 runs.
+Anwar did resume his innings at 124 for 5 but fell 5 runs later, and Pakistan eventually crawled to 151 for 9, losing an easy match by 28 runs.
 The wrecker-in-chief was Steve Waugh, who returned figures of 10-1-16-3.

 Shortly afterwards, Latif, along with Basit, announced his retirement from international cricket.